Camouflage Genuine Stingray Leather Wallet

 Open it up and the smell hits — warm, clean leather workshop scent from the cowhide interior.
 No chemical tang.
 The bill compartments are deep enough that a folded fifty sits completely below the top edge.
 Small detail, but it matters when you're pulling this out at a register.

-The camo pattern on the current production batch leans matte, not glossy.
+The camo pattern on the current production leans matte, not glossy.
 That's a deliberate choice — it keeps the wallet looking like gear rather than a novelty item.
 Under dim light the pattern nearly vanishes into a dark texture.
-Compared to printed leather wallets in the same price range, the dye here penetrates the individual calcium beads rather than sitting on top of a flat surface.
+The dye penetrates each individual calcium bead rather than sitting on top of a flat surface, so it won't peel or flake.

-Here's the trade-off: those card slots are genuinely stiff for the first week.
+The card slots are genuinely stiff for the first week.
 Sliding a credit card in requires real thumb pressure.
-I wedged three cards in each slot for a couple of days to speed up the break-in.
-After about five days of regular use, they loosened to a firm hold — tight enough that cards don't slide out when the wallet's upside down, loose enough that you're not wrestling at the checkout.
+After about five to seven days of regular use, they loosen to a firm hold — tight enough that cards don't slide out upside down, loose enough that you're not wrestling at checkout.

 The center "pearl" — that white diamond shape on the exterior — is the dorsal spine of the ray.
-It's the hardest point on the entire hide.
-The slight dome is easy to feel under a fingertip.
+It's the hardest point on the entire hide, and the slight dome is easy to feel under a fingertip.
 It's also how you verify you're holding real stingray and not embossed cowhide.

 The Specs — And What They Actually Mean